kambadur/sky130RTLDesignAndSynthesisWorkshop/README.md

 By this time we have already noticed that our behavioural description (RTL design) goes through optimizations.
 As an example from our previously discussed design- multiple_modules.v, the sub_module2 which synthesized to be an OR gate but ended up being somethig diffrent.
 It has been mapped to a cell- 'sky130_fd_sc_hd__lpflow_inputiso1p_1' by Yosys from the Liberty.
 These optimizations are performed by the synthesis tool minimizing area, power consumption etc. in perspective.
 ![](assets/optimization_muliple_modules_1.png)

-# 3. Day 3 - Combinational and Sequential optimizations
+# 4. Day 3 - Combinational and Sequential optimizations
-## 3.1.
+## 4.1.
 Logic optimizations
 There two possible types of logic optimizations
 * &emsp; Constant propogation
     * Direct optimization
 * &emsp; Boolean logic optimization
     * Karnaugh Map
     * Quine McKluskey
-### 3.1.1.
+### 4.1.1.
 Combinational Constant propogation
 Constant Propagation is an optimization technique employed by synthesis tools to minimize hardware implementation. [source: https://www.fullchipdesign.com/verilog_synthesis_logic_digital_hardware.htm]
-A very nice example for constant propogation optimization is shown [here](https://www.fullchipdesign.com/verilog_synthesis_logic_digital_hardware.htm) where the autohor points out verilog parameters a nice example of conatant propogation optimization.
+A very nice example for constant propogation optimization is shown [here](https://www.fullchipdesign.com/verilog_synthesis_logic_digital_hardware.htm) where the author points out verilog parameters a nice example of conatant propogation optimization.
 In the below example the author mentions that when the parameter ENABLE == 0, the complete // logic part gets optimized out by the synthesis tool and thus minimizing the hardware realized.

     module DUT (
         in1, in2, out1, out2);